cunnie/writings/i_am_become_forever.md

 "What is inside the ball?"

-"It's hard to push past the weaving, but I can do it, and inside is a wall of grief.
+"I see through the ball darkly.
+Inside is a wall of grief.
 Heartbreaking sorrow.
 Despair.
 It's all jumbled, and so overwhelming."

 "Can you tell what's causing this despair?"

-"No, I can't tell what's causing it, but I feel it; it's so strong."
+"I cannot perceive the cause"

 Tyrion said, "I think you should go back to the lab now."

-"I don't know how to get back."
+"I know not how to return."

 "I don't know either — I never went back.
 How did you get back last time?"

-"It happened.
-I didn't try or do anything."
+"It happened without volition."

 Tyrion's voice sounded far-off.
 "Everything is becoming more transparent, Julia.
 I fear I have little time left.
 Watch out for Gates: Gates is neither good nor